 With the break-up of the Electricity Corporation of New Zealand into several separate companies the 'Power Archive' was also partitioned.
-While the majority of the original 'Power Archive' is still maintained by WSP, several of the power companies have taken these services in-house, e.g., Trustpower and most recently Genesis Energy.
+While the majority of the original 'Power Archive' is still maintained by WSP, several of the power companies have taken these services in-house, e.g., Manawa Energy and Genesis Energy.
 Ongoing maintenance of the 'Power Archive' by WSP has ensured continuity and consistency of independently quality assured data for use in analysis and modelling.